 Pennsylvania Association for Rational Sexual Offense Laws (PARSOL)

-MISSION: PARSOL advocates for public safety measures that work for all Pennsylvanians: policy based on prevention, laws that respect our Constitution, and the dignity of all people.
+MISSION: PARSOL advocates for sexual offense public safety measures that work for all Pennsylvanians: policy based on prevention, and laws that respect both our Constitution and the dignity of all people.

 - public sex offender registries are ineffective at reducing sexual offending

 - rates of recidivism are low (contrary to popular belief)

 - the majority of sexual offenses are committed by people who already have a relationship with their victim (as opposed to “stranger danger”)

 - a shift away from reactive measures and towards proactive policy aimed at prevention of sexual harm before it occurs

 - an end to dehumanizing public registries